Gregory-Vinokur/RS-Clone/README.md

 ## Libraries
 + [qs](https://www.npmjs.com/package/qs) (A querystring parsing and stringifying library with some added security)
++ [events](https://www.npmjs.com/package/events) (This implements the Node.js events module for environments that do not have it, like browsers.)
 + [firebase](https://firebase.google.com/) (Database, backend)
 + [Napster API](https://developer.prod.napster.com/) (Music tracks)